1

 "Going somewhere?"

 A few laughed.
-Suddenly, there was the soft pssh sound of expelled air.
+Then came the soft pssh sound of expelled air.

 "Hey, what—!"

 Another pssh, then another.
-Someone started shouting, and Lyle heard scrambling around him.
+Someone started shouting, and scrambling erupted around him.
 A body thudded to the ground a few feet from him and he jerked away from it.

 There was a scuffle with a lot of thuds as people punched and hit each other, then another pssh and then silence.
 Lyle could hear his own breathing, sucking the cloth bag into his mouth then blowing it out, always short of breath.
-It was quiet outside his bag, and he felt his body trembling in fear.
+It was quiet outside his bag, and his body trembled.

 The bag was yanked off his head.
 He drew in air, gasping.
 Four bodies lay on the ground around him, scattered and in various positions.
 All of them were unconscious.